 Most motorists who become involved in car accidents feel like they’re at a loss afterward.
 They express to our attorneys how they aren’t just worried about their prognosis given the injuries they’ve suffered in their crash, but how they will afford their medical bills and missed work.

-One benefit to working with an attorney on your case is that they won’t leave any proverbial leaf unturned when determining liability for your crash.
+One benefit to working with a Chicago auto accident attorney on your case is that they won’t leave any proverbial leaf unturned when determining liability for your crash.
 They will investigate every angle, including whether unaddressed mechanical issues were responsible for your accident and, if so, fight tooth and nail to ensure you receive just compensation in your case.